About Versacloz® (clozapine, USP) Oral Suspension

 - vision problems

-Call your doctor for medical advice about any side effects.
+Tell your healthcare provider if you have any side effect that bothers you or that does not go away.
 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.
-You may also contact Customer Service at 1-855-279-0626.*
+You may also contact TruPharma, LLC at 1-877-541-5504.*

-* Customer Service is provided by TruPharma, exclusive distributor of Versacloz.
+* TruPharma, LLC is the exclusive distributor of Versacloz.

 United States.